Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 Google's Cloud Logging allows users to collect, store, search, analyze, monitor, and alert on **log entries** and events.
 Logs are **ingested inmediatelly and automatically**.

 ## Error Reporting
+*   Error Reporting counts, analyzes, and aggregates the crashes in your running cloud services.
+*   Errors are processed and displayed in the interface within seconds.
+*   Alerts you when a new application error cannot be grouped with existing ones.